htcondor/htcondor/docs/classad-attributes/job-classad-attributes.rst

  ``DAGManNodesLog``:
-    For a DAGMan node job only, gives the path to an event log used exclusively by DAGMan to monitor the state of the DAG’s jobs.
-Events are written to this log file in addition to any log file specified in the job’s submit description file.
+    For a DAGMan node job only, gives the path to an event log used exclusively by DAGMan to monitor the state of the DAG's jobs.
+Events are written to this log file in addition to any log file specified in the job's submit description file.
     :index:`DAGManNodesMask<single: DAGManNodesMask; ClassAd job attribute>`
     :index:`job ClassAd attribute<single: job ClassAd attribute; DAGManNodesMask>` ``DAGManNodesMask``: